ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson1.md

 ## Operators
 An Operator is a symbol (such as +, −, ×, etc) that shows an operation (i.e. you want to do something with the values).

-In Javascript we have several types of operator but let's focus on the main ones for now
+In Javascript we have several types of operator but let's focus on the main ones for now.

 ### Comparison operators
 This operator will compare two values and it will return a _boolean_ (`true` or `false`) on whether the comparison is true.